cheese-advocate/expense-tracker/README.md

 - View running ZAR and USD balances
 - Export transaction data as CSV
 - No login or authentication is required

 ---

+## Optimisations at Scale

+The current application is currently built for local or small-scale use.
+With that said, possible optimisations to support 10k users using the system concurrently among others are listed below:

+- GORM optimisations (eg. indexing, pagination, minimising query complexity).
+- Using a more scalable RDBMS solution such as MySQL or PostGreSQL for database interactions.
+- Pooling database and API connections to reduce overhead from transactions and API calls.
+- Decoupling CRUD transactions from non-time-critical transient API calls to reduce backend load and allow for asynchronous computing, or even queueing for non-time-critical operations.
+- Adding caching for optimising reads which can be eventually consistent from the database.
+- Containerising the server and orchestrating the containers (eg. Kubernetes) for scaling available server instances.
+- Deploying behind a load balancer with sticky sessions to spread traffic between backend instances.
+- Implementing profiling and monitoring tools (eg. Prometheus) to track performance and system health under load.

+As an additional note, optimising the frontend for improved user experience would also be a consideration, such as for improved information filtering and handling in tables, for example.

+---